grad44/swiftuicountries/README.md

 # What is this?

-Just a litte SwiftUI for testing out some feature like API requests.
+Just a litte SwiftUI for testing out some features like REST API requests, navigation views and tab views.
 To be specific, the app

 * fetches all countries from [REST countires](https://restcountries.com/)
 * shows them in a list (this list can be sorted by various properties)